xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

 For this, one needs to use a slight different one as below.

 .. code-block:: ruby
+   :linenos:
+   :caption: NewMapToJPG

    Function NewMapToJPG 0 0
    #
-   # SerialEM Script to convert last item - map overview to a jpg image.
+   # SerialEM Script to convert last map item to a jpg image.
    # It uses Note string as part of jpg filename.
    # it works on an item which creates a map and should work for "Acquire at points..."
-   # as "Run Script after".
+   # as post-action.
-   #
-   # Chen Xu <chen.xu@umassmed.edu>
-   # Created: 2018-04-27
-   # Updated: 2018-04-30
-   #

    # skip non-map item
    ReportOtherItem -1      # last item - supposedly the newly created map.